 “Care coordination is between family, caregivers, and any other care team member,” says MeetCaregivers CEO Florence Furaha.
 “It increases better care because everyone knows the care plan, and as the caregiver provides the care, the family can easily track it.”

-Care coordination consists of four primary factors:
+Care coordination consists of four main factors:

-- Better communication for streamlined care transitioning between providers
+- Better communication for streamlined care transitioning between providers.

 How A Care Coordinator Solves Care Fragmentation